 Complianz generates a Privacy Statement detailing the purposes for which personal data is processed, categories, and retention period.
 Complianz also lists the security measures that have been taken to protect personal data, how users can exercise their legal rights, and how potential complaints can be sent.

-Complianz allows you to generate a Data Processing Agreements : written agreements on the processing of personal data by a Service provider or a
+Complianz allows you to generate a Data Processing Agreements : written agreements on the processing of personal data by a Service provider or a Processor.
+Such agreements must be made before or when an external party carries out the processing of personal data within your organization.

 When developing your eCommerce store using WordPress, there are many free and paid plugins available to add great functionality.
 While we all love the flexibility this provides, it quickly becomes hard to keep track of cookies used on your site, which plugins process personal data, and for which cookies or processing consent is required.